vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 5. Check 'Enable domains to protect' (Domain impersonation protection).

 6. In 'Add Trusted Senders and Domains', you can specify senders or domains that will not be flagged for impersonation.
-    - ***Not recommended for use***, especially domains.
+    - Trusted Senders and Domains does not bypass all spam, spoofing, phishing protection and sender authentication (SPF, DKIM, DMARC) like Allowed Senders or Allowed Domains in the inbound anti-spam policy.
+However, it is still not recommended for use, especially for domains.
 Messages from the specified senders and sender domains will never be classified by the policy as impersonation-based attacks.
 Require that your key users use no other address to communicate within your environment.
-However, depending on your organization, only add senders or domains that are incorrectly identified as impersonation attempts.
+But, depending on your organization, only add senders or domains that are incorrectly identified as impersonation attempts.
 Once you have added entries, monitor the list frequently.

 7. Both 'Enable Mailbox Intelligence' and 'Enable Intelligence for Impersonation Protection' should be checked, as explained earlier.